 A Loaded Question – Gun Safety In Schools [POLL]

-Would our kids be safer if they knew how to shoot back?
+e safer if they knew how to shoot back?
 Would respect for guns make schools safer or is it a bad idea to have guns on campus?
 A loaded question in deed.
 Sun Journal wrote just a few days ago:

 AUGUSTA, Maine — A group of state lawmakers introduced a bill Thursday that would require Maine public schools to offer gun-safety courses.

 The measure, sponsored by Rep. Paul Davis, R-Sangerville, mandates that schools offer gun-safety education for students in grades nine through 12.

 “There’s 300 million guns in America,” Davis said.
 “It seems to me people ought to know which end the bullet comes out of.
 It’s kind of a blunt way to say it, but they ought to know something about them.”